ELPanaJose/sha256/README.md

 # sha256
-this is a simple tool to encrypt to a 32 characters hash!
+this is a tool to encrypt to a various types of hashes!

 ```